-Ibom Air Soars to New Heights
+IBOM AIR SOARS TO NEW HEIGHTS

 “Later on in December this year, we are going to partially open the brand new tear rubber international terminal of this airport and then it will be fully opened by the first quarter of next year.
 Funding is nearly completed”, the Governor said.

-But it was the Board Chairman of Ibom Air, Pastor Imo-Abasi Jacob and the CEO of Ibom Air, Captain Mfon Udom, who gave the excited audience some insight into the two new aircraft and the beautiful new International Wing of the Victor Attah International Airport, VAIA.
-Said Jacob: “We have drawn from the support of His Excellency the governor to be able to put together this uncommon feat…These aircrafts have been fully funded and financed by the State government in a manner that is not known in the management of public finance.
-His Excellency has graciously funded these aircrafts with what we call shareholders loan; deploying public funds to create wealth and assets in a way that the money will come back to the coffers of the government for use in other developmental areas”.
+But it was the Board Chairman of Ibom Air, Pastor Imo-Abasi Jacob and the CEO of Ibom Air, Captain Mfon Udom, who gave the excited audience some insight into the two new aircraft and the beautiful new International Wing of the Victor Attah International Airport (VAIA).
+Said Jacob: “We have drawn from the support of the governor to be able to put together this uncommon feat…The new aircraft is fully funded and financed by the State government in a manner that is not known in the management of public finance.
+His Excellency has graciously funded the aircraft with what we call shareholders loan; deploying public funds to create wealth and assets in a way that the money will come back to the coffers of the government for use in other developmental areas”.

 However, the two new aircraft, according to Captain Udom will only be doing a warm up on the domestic airspace ahead of their international duties beginning from early 2025.
 They are actually meant for the airline’s regional network direct from Uyo to Cameroun, Gabon, Ghana, Gambia, etc.